TCW22: Building a TEI Release

 Update the Debian Package repository with the new release

-The TEI Debian packages are regularily created during each Jenkins build.
+The TEI Debian packages are regularly created during each Jenkins build.
+For each

-For each release you need to update the TEI Debian repository at
+release you need to update the TEI Debian repository at http://packages.tei-c.org/deb/ which can

 Update the oXygen-ready distribution of TEI.
 This involves